 Terry's first job was at a south London post office where his employment lasted only two weeks, due to a number of parcels going to the wrong part of the world.
 From there his next position was in the kitchen of The Dorchester Hotel on Park Lane where his father had started as a pageboy at the age of 15 the day The Dorchester opened.
 Terry's father worked there for all of his life apart from going off to serve King and Country in the Second World War.

-Terry's time in the kitchen at The Dorchester was uneventful apart from the time that he set fire to the hotel: apparently the only person that achieved this notoriety twice!
-On both occasions his Chef de Partie, Charlie Chase an ex paratrooper, stopped him from being fired but exercised his own punishment on Terry by making him scrub out the cold rooms for the following seven days.
+Terry's time in the kitchen at The Dorchester was uneventful apart from the occasion that he set fire to the hotel: apparently the only person that achieved this notoriety twice!
+On both occasions his Chef de Partie, Charlie Chase an ex-paratrooper, stopped him from being fired but exercised his own punishment on Terry by making him scrub out the cold rooms for the following seven days.

 Terry's last move at The Dorchester was into reception where his biggest challenge was learning to wear a stiff collar.
 At this point in his career he was advised that he would go no further due to the fact that he came from a poor family, had little or no education and talked funny.